-Looking for information on Discover?
+Looking for information on searching and Discover?

-Queries are constructed using a
+Search queries are constructed using a

 key:value pattern, with an optional raw search at the end.
 Each